Epilepsy & Seizures

 (4) Chronic ethanol intake increases the number of L-type calcium channels in different brain regions.
 Upregulation of these receptors may explain alcohol dependence and hyperexcitability.

 Secondary seizure prevention.
-Following an alcohol withdrawal seizure, the recurrence risk within the same withdrawal episode is 13% to 24% (17).
-In addition, history of an alcohol withdrawal seizure and a seizure during the concurrent withdrawal episode are associated with increased risk of complications and progression to alcohol withdrawal delirium and should be treated as an inpatient (62).
+Following an alcohol withdrawal seizure, the recurrence risk within the same withdrawal episode is 13% to 24% (18).
+In addition, history of an alcohol withdrawal seizure and a seizure during the concurrent withdrawal episode are associated with an increased risk of complications and progression to alcohol withdrawal delirium and should be treated on inpatient basis (67).
 Consequently, there is good rationale for treating these patients as soon as possible in order to prevent subsequent seizures.
 It is a common mistake to attribute repeated withdrawal seizures to epilepsy and start treatment with antiepileptic drugs.
-In fact, a Cochrane review of 56 studies (n= 4076) found no convincing evidence in favor of using antiseizure medications in patients with alcohol withdrawal (34).
-Additionally, poor compliance, no treatment effect, and risk of drug interaction problems can be expected in such cases (16).
+In fact, a Cochrane review of 56 studies (n= 4076) found no convincing evidence in favor of using antiseizure medications in patients with alcohol withdrawal (37).
+Additionally, poor compliance, no treatment effect, and risk of drug interaction problems can be expected in such cases (17).

 • Withdrawal seizures from chronic drug abuse (benzodiazepines, barbiturates)

 • Uncontrolled epilepsy, including noncompliance to antiseizure medication and pharmaco-resistance